Blog · Review Essay · Last reviewed June 19, 2026

 Template personhood is not only a privacy problem.
 It is a formation problem.
 People adapt to the categories that give them visibility.
 They learn what kind of post travels, what kind of self gets rewarded, what kind of anger is legible, what kind of confession receives attention, and what kind of complexity disappears because it does not fit the interface.

 That is the path from interface to belief formation.
 A feed does not need to persuade a user with explicit doctrine.
 It can teach salience.
 It can train the user to experience the world as a stream of ranked social evidence.
 It can make popularity feel like truth, repetition feel like independent confirmation, and recognition feel like belonging.
+This is why the book pairs naturally with the site's reviews of personalized reality, surveillance capitalism, and platform power.

 The Hive-Mind Problem